 - Dyeing for Your Art: Dying her blond hair brown for Kitty Foyle.

-- Pretty in Mink: She wore a number of furs in her movies, even dancing in a few (such as the mink skirt in Lady in the Dark).
+- Pretty in Mink: She also wore a number of furs in her movies, even dancing in a few (such as the mink skirt in Lady in the Dark).